Rock music in Hungary: 1980s

-In the early 1980s, economic and cultural depression wracked Hungary, leading to a wave of disillusioned and alienated youth, rock’s main demographic, and the burgeoning worldwide field of punk rock, spoke to the most.
+In the early 1980s, economic and cultural depression wracked Hungary, leading to a wave of disillusioned and alienated youth, rock's main demographic, and the burgeoning worldwide field of punk rock, spoke to the most.
 Major bands from this era included Beatrice, who had moved from disco to punk and folk-influenced rock and were known for their splashy, uncensored and theatrical performances, P. Mobil, Bikini, Hobo Blues Band, a bluesy duo, A. E. Bizottság, Európa Kiadó, Sziámi and Edda Művek.

 The 1980s saw the Record Production Company broken up because Hungary's authorities realized that restricting rock was not effective in reducing its effect; they instead tried to water it down by encouraging young musicians to sing about the principles of Communism and obedience.
-The early part of the decade saw the arrive of punk and new wave music in full force, and the authorities quickly incorporated those styles as well.
+The early part of the decade saw the arrival of punk and new wave music in full force, and the authorities quickly incorporated those styles as well.
 The first major prison sentences for rock-related subversion were given out, with the members of the punk band CPg sentenced to two years for political incitement.